 Among its most notable festivals are Holy Week, declared of International Tourist Interest in 2005, and Carthaginians and Romans, declared of International Tourist Interest in 2017.

-Admission to the Smart Tourism Destinations Programme | Start of the diagnosis process and action plan for the Smart Tourist Destination of Cartagena in 2024 and completion in June 2024. |
+| Admission to the Smart Tourism Destinations Project | The Smart Tourism Destination diagnostic and action plan process for Cartagena began in 2024 and was completed in June 2024. |

 |